-Assuming that such a nondifferentiable part is separable along vertices, a similar decomposition can be achieved, but the unary terms δ_v would depend on the sign of d_v .
 In contrast to what happens with the differentiable term, where each vertex either tends to increase or decrease, it is now possible that both directions +1 and -1 are unfavorable for some vertices.
 Thus, if one wants to keep the principle of the cut-pursuit algorithm for the regularization of nondifferentiable functions, it seems necessary to search for descent directions within the set $\{-1, 0, +1\}^V$ when refining the partition.

-In this paper, we provide a simple theoretical framework allowing to deal with directional derivatives in possibly noncontinuous settings.
+In this paper, we provide a new theoretical framework allowing to deal with directional derivatives in possibly noncontinuous settings.
 Then, we show that refining partitions with descent directions within $\{-1, 0, +1\}^V$ is actually sufficient in order to retain the optimality certificate of cut-pursuit with separable nondifferentiable terms.
+It seems to us that the original proofs proposed by Landrieu & Obozinski (2017) cannot be extended to this setting, hence we propose a completely different approach; a benefit is that it can be applied to nonconvex setting without additional requirements.

-Since the resulting problem can also be solved via a minimum cut in an adapted flow graph, this finally enables the use of the powerful cut-pursuit approach on a large class of problems as introduced above.
+Moreover, we show that the corresponding steepest direction problem can also be solved via minimum cuts in adapted flow graphs, for which we design a new and efficient architecture.
+Altogether, this unlocks the use of the cut-pursuit approach on a large class of new problems, central to machine learning applications as introduced above.

-Considering a problem in which each vertex takes multidimensional values, unit vectors encoding a descent direction at a vertex are not restricted to the finite $\{-1, +1\}$ set.
+Finally, considering a problem in which each vertex takes multidimensional values, unit vectors encoding a descent direction at a vertex are not restricted to the finite $\{-1, +1\}$ set.
 There is actually an infinity of such unit vectors, and searching for a steepest unit descent direction is intractable.
 However, we propose some heuristics, and show numerically that by restricting the search to a small set of well-chosen directions, one can still apply the cut-pursuit approach, drastically outperforming traditional proximal schemes.

-2 Extending Cut-Pursuit
+2. Extending Cut-Pursuit